sgtpep/feed-digest/README.md

 ## Dependencies
 - Python 2+
 - Universal Feed Parser.
 Available as `feedparser` Python package and `python-feedparser` package on some Linux distos.
+- (optional) any static web server if you would like to serve the generated webpages.
+- (optional) support for SSI (server-side includes) on a web server for storing the last read page.
+For example, Apache with mod\_include module, nginx with ngx\_http\_ssi\_module module.

 ## Screenshots